 What You Need to Know About Biking in Niue

 Niue is an island of adventure, especially when it comes to mountain biking (minus the mountains).
-With five official bike trails on the island, more than 190km (118 miles) of ridable bush tracks and 123km (76 miles) of quiet paved roads, Niue is definitely a country that enables two-wheeled fun.
+With five official bike trails on the island, more than 190 km (118 mi) of ridable bush tracks, and 123 km (76 mi) of quiet paved roads, Niue is definitely a country that enables two-wheeled fun.
 Best suited for mountain biking due to the state of the roads, cycling in Niue is a good way to get between attractions, as well as to explore the island’s less-visited interior.
-Learn all you need to know about cycling on “The Rock” with this complete guide to mountain biking in Niue.
+Learn all you need to know about cycling on “The Rock” with this complete guide to cycling and mountain biking in Niue.

 Before we jump into our guide to cycling in Niue, remember to bookmark the 101 Things to Do in Niue: The Ultimate List for more amazing experiences.